rahji/wordsearch-cli/README.md

-# Wordsearch-cli
+# ▦ Wordsearcher

-Wordsearch-cli is a command-line program that can create a puzzle from a word list - either from a text file or piped from STDIN.
+Wordsearcher is a command-line program that can create a puzzle from a word list - either from a text file or piped from STDIN.
 It produces a plaintext version of the output and optionally makes a PDF file, with some options for how it's formatted.
 It can also produce the solution at the same time.